-To derive DOMMARGIN(r,co), the indirect margin totals in MARGIN(r,co) are allocated across non margin rows using domestic basic value use shares by cell.
+To derive the domestic component of indirect margins, DOMMARGIN(r,co), the indirect margin totals in MARGIN(r,co) (derived in section 6) are allocated across non margin rows using domestic basic value use shares by each cell.
 Additional data massage is undertaken to ensure that the total margin in each "r,co" cell of MARGIN(r,co) is not exceeded by the domestic margin total by corresponding cell, DOMMARGIN(r,co), and that the total domestic indirect margin usage by column does not exceed the domestic indirect margin targets calculated above.
 Once the domestic margin cell values are known, the import values are merely calculated by subtraction of MARGIN(r,co) minus DOMMARGIN(r,co) to give IMPMARGIN(r,co).

 In addition, the domestic basic value use matrix is modified.
 More specifically, the sum of domestic and imported indirect margin usage across each of the 7 margin commodity rows is subtracted from the domestic basic use margin commodity rows, such that these row entries in the domestic matrix now only reflect direct margin usage.
-If the sums above have been done correctly, the total domestic and imported indirect usage of each margin commodity, should not exceed the basic values of these margin commodities in the domestic basic value use matrix.
+If the sums above have been done correctly, the total domestic and imported indirect usage of each margin commodity should not exceed the basic values of these margin commodities in the domestic basic value use matrix.